JRHB2/VBCS-Integration/LabGuide100.md

   Click on the `Design` view tab in the top right.
 Drag on an image component into the very top left corner of the page.<br>
   Click on it, then look on the right side go to the Data tab.
 Put in `https://png.icons8.com/color/1600/reflector-bulb.png` for the source url.
-This image will act as our website's logo.<br>
+This image will act as our website's logo.
+Not that if you are using a url for your image source, the address must be secure https, rather than http.<br>

   As it is, the image size is bigger than what we'd expect for our logo, so let's resize it.